-An overtly comical liberal or left-wing character, usually with a penchant for tie-dyes, crystals, veganism, free love, oneness with nature and anything that is 'all-natural'.
+An overtly comical socialist-liberal-feminist-environmentalist character, usually with a penchant for tie-dyes, crystals, veganism, free love, oneness with nature and anything that is 'all-natural'.
 This character will commonly not be very well grounded, tending to be overly-cheerful and flighty but not scatter-brained enough to qualify as The Ditz.
 They're often associated with being book smart, and will have a tendency to make her opinions known whenever possible.
 She will love any kind of alternative medicine and will refer to actual real doctors as "allopaths" and "greedy".
 Of course, she will never actually have a health problem worth seeing a doctor about it, because any problem she has will be all in her head.

 Male versions of this character (granola guys) are exceedingly rare, and are mainly depicted as aging 50- or 60-year-old hippies, either Tommy Chong-esque Erudite Stoners or balding guys with ponytails who haven't yet accepted the end of the 1960s.
 Very occasionally you will see young men who fall under this trope, and who are if anything treated as being even more ridiculous than the female version.
 Expect them to play the guitar very badly.
 However, such characters (regardless of gender) are almost always portrayed as sincere and well-meaning.

 A series of home insurance adverts for UK insurer Direct Line, featuring a potential customer who misses their offers because she's worried about feng shui, or accidentally drops a heavy crystal on the salesman's foot.
 Occasionally used for Hypocritical Humor, such as the one where she claims not to need insurance because she's moved beyond material goods, and then can't find her handbag.

 Customer: It's got all my things in it!
 It's got all my money!!